 Minnesota has convened a Small Employer and Employees work group composed of small employers, brokers, insurers, consultants, unions and consumer representatives.
-The work group will provide technical assistance and information on the options related to coverage choices, services, processes and assistance for small employers and employees through a Minnesota Exchange.
+The work group provides technical assistance and information on the options related to coverage choices, services, processes and assistance for small employers and employees through a Minnesota Exchange.
 The work group has examined a number of issues including SHOP requirements, the current small group market in Minnesota, premium calculator requirements, integration of tax-advantaged vehicles in SHOP and potential additional services the Exchange can offer to employers.
-The work group has met a number of times to date and will continue to meet through the middle of next year.
+The work group has met a number of times to date and will present a report to the Advisory Task Force in November 2012.

-Lastly, the Exchange has included a number of functional requirements in the recently signed IT contract focusing on the small group insurance market, including requirements that are intended to facilitate a streamlined enrollment, plan selection and payment process.
+Lastly, the Exchange has included a number of functional requirements in the signed technical infrastructure contract focusing on the small group insurance market, including requirements that are intended to facilitate a streamlined enrollment, plan selection and payment process.
 Functionalities include support for employer and employee choice enrollment models, payment aggregation and integration with broker/navigator support.